kzhelev/Academy-Final-Task/README.md

         contains information on the project, the employee assigned to it and information about the duration the employee has worked on the project.
 The assignments are sorted into groups based on their associated project.
 	4. The application processes the sorted data and creates pairs of employees who have worked together on a common project.
-	5. The application merges all pairs that have the same set of employees in them.
-Every pair contains information about the sum of the days the two employees have worked on a same project together.
-	6. Sorts the pairs in a descending order based on the sum of the days they have worked together on all projects.
+	5. Sorts the pairs in a descending order based on the sum of the days they have worked together on all projects.
-	7. Prints the information about the pair that have worked longest together.
+	6. Prints the information about the pair that have worked longest together.

 **Algorithm:**